sebmourlhou/oidc-client/configuration.md

 Absolute path to the endpoint used by the provider to redirect the user's browser to the application once the session has been cleaned up on the provider side.

 ## provider."provider".logout\_with\_id\_token

-Used to specify whether the token id should be sent to the provider when the *end_session* endpoint is called.
+Specifies whether the token id should be sent to the provider when the *end_session* endpoint is called.

 True by default

 ## provider."provider".logout\_extra\_params

-Allows you to define additional parameters to be sent to the provider when the *end_session* endpoint is called.
+Defines additional parameters to be sent to the provider when the *end_session* endpoint is called.

 ## provider."provider".mocked\_identity